-As mentioned, the absence of a precise map of the qanat and lack of awareness about the location of the well shafts poses a major risk on the new constructions as well as urban infrastructures.
-In most cases, when facing the well shafts, the builders fill and block those using impervious materials, such as cement and concrete.
-This disturbs the natural process of soil capacity for absorption of precipitation and the flow of water to the lower levels.
-Blocking the well shafts, in turn, changes the flow of groundwater so that water accumulate at some points of the route.
-This increases the risk of damage -such as cracks and even sinking foundation or collapse- to the new constructions.
+As remarked, the absence of a precise map of the qanat route and lack of awareness about the location of the well shafts pose a major risk on the new constructions as well as urban infrastructures.
+In most cases, if the constructors face a qanat shaft, they will fill and block them using impervious materials, such as cement and concrete.
+This disturbs the natural mechanism of and the soil capacity for absorption of precipitation and the flow of water to the lower ground levels.
+That is to say, blocking the well shafts alters the flow of groundwater so that water might accumulate at some points of the route.
+This increases the risk of damage (e.g. cracks and even sinking foundation or collapse) to the new constructions.

-The improper policy regarding qanat networks in Tehran is also discussable in the largescale urban infrastructure projects, for example, the construction of highways and subway lines.
-Planning and structural and seismic calculation of these infrastructures are carried out having no regard for qanats.
-Since the tunnel and well shafts are timeworn and not reinforced, they are more vulnerable to the vibration and the pressure resulted from the new constructions and more prone to damage and collapse; this, in turn, jeopardizes the new structures built on or in the adjacency of the qanat route.
+Inadequate policy concerning qanat networks in Tehran is also discussable in the large-scale urban infrastructure projects, for example, the construction of highways and subway lines.
+Planning and structural and seismic calculation of these infrastructures are carried out having no regard for ganats.
+Because the tunnel and well shafts are timeworn and not reinforced, they are more vulnerable to the vibration and the pressure resulted from the new constructions and therefore, more prone to damage and collapse.
+This, in turn, jeopardizes the new structures built on or in the adjacency of the ganat route.
 Several examples of this problem have been reported in Tehran.
-In 2008, for instance, a seven-story building that had been constructed on a qanat route collapsed, in which 17 construction workers lost their lives.
-[15] In another event, a 5.4-meter deep sinkhole opened up in Tohid Tunnel that had been constructed on a qanat route.
+In 2008, for instance, a seven-story building that had been constructed on a ganat route collapsed, in which 17 construction workers lost their lives.
+[16] In another event, a 5.4-meter deep sinkhole opened up in Tohid Tunnel that had been constructed on a qanat route.
 According to the records, before the accident, large cracks and water leakage had appeared in this longest tunnel in Tehran.
-Lack of a proper mapping of the location of qanat shafts, the negligence of the planners in their structural calculations, and blocking the shafts without considering another route for the qanat is said to be the cause of this accident.
-[16]
+Lack of proper mapping of the location of qanat shafts, the negligence of the planners in their structural calculations, and blocking the shafts without considering a substitute route for the qanat is said to be the cause of this accident.
+[17]